sherzaad/Miscellaneous/README.md

 PWM_Read_Ext_Intr.ino - Arduino Code to read input PWM waveform

 Binary_Search.ino - Arduino Code to return elements in an array between which a desired value lies (in case of sorted array - no repeating values)

+CONCATENATE_udf.bas - An alternative function to the CONCATENATE function in Excel.
+Will concatenate multiple inputs including ranges compare to native function which allows inputs to be only single cells